A super simple and unbelieveably delicious homemade tomato sauce.

 Scroll down for recipe and leave a comment if you try.

-This simple homemade tomato sauce takes only 10 minutes to prep and then simmers to perfection!
+This simple homemade tomato sauce takes only 20 minutes active time to prep and put together, then simmers to perfection!

 Author: Healthy Gluten-Free Family